intel/llvm/sycl/doc/extensions/experimental/SYCL_EXT_INTEL_ESIMD/README.md

 #### Restrictions

-Here is a list of main restrictions imposed on using ESIMD extension.
-Note that some of them are not enforced by the compiler, which may lead to undefined program behavior if violated.
+This section contains lists of the main restrictions that apply when using the ESIMD extension.
+> **Note**: Some restrictions are not enforced by the compiler, which may lead to
+> undefined program behavior if violated.

 ##### Features not supported with ESIMD extension: